-Universal Credit is part of the Governments Welfare reform, and is being introduced to the Barrow area from 5th December 2018.
-Most claimants wishing to make a new claim to any working age benefits will need to claim Universal Credit from the 5th December 2018
+Universal Credit is part of the Governments Welfare reform, and was introduced to the Barrow area from December 2018.
+Most claimants wishing to make a new claim to any working age benefits will claim Universal Credit

 Universal Credit will replace six existing working age benefits :